muhammad-tamim/JavaScript-notes/README.md

 Spreads operator breaks an array or object into individual values.

 It is Used in Function calls, array literals and object literals.
+  - A literal means a fixed value written directly in the code.

 in function call: